-- General - 1.1.
+- 1.1.
 Testing will be carried out in conformity with the International Standard for Testing and Investigations and these Guidelines (as amended from time to time).
 The Association has drug testing jurisdiction over all Participants.
 Players may be drug tested at any place and any time, including during any period of suspension.
 Drug testing may be conducted on both male and female Players and reference in these Regulations and Guidelines to "a Player" includes either gender, as appropriate.
-Testing shall only be undertaken for anti-doping purposes, although Samples collected in such testing may also be analysed to determine compliance with The Association's Social Drugs Policy Regulations prohibiting the Out of Competition use of social drugs (as defined in those Regulations). - 1.2.
+Testing shall only be undertaken for anti-doping purposes, although Samples collected in such testing may also be analysed to determine compliance with The Association's Social Drugs Regulations prohibiting the Out of Competition use of social drugs (as defined in those Regulations). - 1.2.
 Drug testing refers to the collection of both blood and urine Samples.
 The decision to collect blood and/or urine Samples at a test event is at the absolute discretion of the NADO and The Association.
 The minimum requirements for blood testing set out in clause 6.1 only apply to Premier League and EFL Championship Clubs.
 Any Player may be subject to blood testing regardless of which league he participates in. - 1.3.
-Drug testing may be conducted on Minors and should be carried out in accordance with the International Standard for Testing and Investigations Annex C (Modifications for Athletes who are Minors).
+Drug testing may be conducted on Minors and should be carried out in accordance with the International Standard for Testing and Investigations.
 Where a Minor is to be tested, any consent or signature that is required by these Regulations is to be given by a representative of the Player's Club.
 It is the responsibility of each Club to ensure that it has obtained, from a person with parental responsibility for any Minor, prior written consent to the conduct of drug testing upon such a Minor.
 No Minor may participate in any football activity without such consent being obtained. - 1.4.
 Players are obliged to undergo drug testing as set out in these Regulations and Guidelines.
-In particular, every Player designated to undergo a drug test by a Doping Control Officer, or Blood Collection Official, whether as a result of target testing or random selection, is obliged to provide a urine Sample and, if requested, a blood Sample, and to cooperate promptly and fully with all Competent Officials. - Confidentiality - 2.1.
-A Player has the right to access information relevant to his test held in relation to the Anti-Doping Programme.
-The F Association A may however refuse such access if, for example but without limitation, the release of such information: - (a) would jeopardise any charges brought or to be brought by The Association or jeopardise an ongoing investigation whether or not this involves the Player who was being charged; - (b) would jeopardise the rights of third parties (including the source(s) of information received by The Association); or - (c) appears to be sought by the Player for an improper or collateral purpose. - 2.2.
-Periodically The Association may publish to the NADO or the public in general, in summary and anonymised form, reports of tests undertaken on Players. - 2.3.
-In the event of an Adverse Analytical Finding, The Association shall notify the NADO, and FIFA by no later than completion of the results management process described in part 6 below, and shall notify the same organisations where it has withdrawn such an allegation, imposed a Provisional Suspension, or agreed with a Participant to the imposition of a sanction without a hearing.
-The Association may also notify UEFA of the results of any Sample analysis.
+In particular, every Player designated to undergo a drug test by a Doping Control Officer, or Blood Collection Official, whether as a result of target testing or random selection, is obliged to provide a urine Sample and/or a blood Sample, and to cooperate promptly and fully with all Competent Officials.